-A. The online non-proctored assessment and remediation is worth up to 4 points.

-B. The online proctored assessment and remediation is worth up to 6 points.
+- A. The online non-proctored assessment and completion of active learning templates is worth up to 4 points. - B. The online proctored assessment and completion of active learning templates is worth up to 6 points.

-1. The online ATI- non proctored assessment
+1 The online ATI- non proctored assessment

-- 1. The assessment score attained will be graded in the following manner: - 80% or greater three points, if 2 active learning templates are completed, one additional point is earned. - 65-79% two points, if 4 active learning templates are completed, two additional points are earned. - Less than 65% zero points, if 8 active learning templates are completed, four additional points are earned. - 2.
-Students are encouraged to use the ATI materials in order to prepare for the non-proctored assessment. - 3.
-The ATI non-proctored assessment will be accessible for students to complete at the designated time determined by the faculty.
-Students will be given one week to complete the non-proctored assessment. - 4.
-Score will be based on the student's first attempt.
-The non-proctored assessment is timed, and students will be given 500 minutes of testing time and 500 minutes of pause time to complete the non-proctored assessment. - 5.
-All students may complete a required number of active learning templates on topics missed on the non-proctored assessment to earn full points.
+- 1.1 The assessment score attained will be graded in the following manner: - 1.1.1 80% or greater three points, if 2 active learning templates are completed, one additional point is earned. - 1.1.2 65-79% two points, if 4 active learning templates are completed, two additional points are earned. - 1.1.3 Less than 65% zero points, if 8 active learning templates are completed, four additional points are earned. - 1.2 Students are encouraged to use the ATI materials to prepare for the non-proctored assessments. - 1.3 The ATI non-proctored assessments will be accessible for students to complete at the designated time determined by the faculty.
+Students will be given one week to complete the non-proctored assessment.

+- 1.4 Scores are based on the student's first attempt.
+Non-proctored assessments are timed, and students will be given 500 minutes of testing time and 500 minutes of pause time to complete each non-proctored assessment. - 1.5 All students may complete a required number of active learning templates on topics missed on the non-proctored assessments to earn full points.
 Completed active learning templates are due one week after the non-proctored assessment.
 Failure to complete all active learning templates by the due date forfeits the additional points.

-Non proctored ATI Test Course
+Non-Proctored ATI Test Course

 RN Fundamentals NRSG 200

-ATI Self-Assessment Inventory NRSG 200
+Self-Assessment Inventory NRSG 200

 RN Fundamentals NRSG 250

 RN Adult Medical Surgical NRSG 331

 RN Mental Health NRSG 341

 RN Maternal Newborn NRSG 351

 RN Nursing Care of Children NRSG 361

 RN Nutrition NRSG 402

 RN Community Health NRSG 402

 RN Leadership NRSG 454

 RN Pharmacology NRSG 458

-RN Comprehensive predictor NRSG 458
+RN Comprehensive Predictor NRSG 458

-ATI non-proctored assessments per course/ semester
+ATI non-proctored assessments per course/semester